Delivering comprehensive training to a geographically dispersed employee base

 Marriott created the “Breakthrough Leadership Program” with the goal of providing training to 733 managed hotels in 23 countries in the Americas.
 The program was initially delivered entirely through live, location-based instruction.
 Trainers were flown into different markets and managers of hotels were brought together to engage in the training.
 The program ran into challenges related to executing the training in secondary and tertiary markets, which often meant that associates had to fly or drive for hours in order to participate.
 It became difficult logistically and very costly.
 As a result, Marriott’s leaders looked for more efficient ways of implementing the program.

-A customized Virtual Learning Environment
+A customized Virtual Learning Center

 Cost-effective training, increased productivity